-You can use your benefits to buy foods such as:
+You can use your FoodShare benefits to buy food, such as:

 - Seeds and plants to grow food for your family to eat.

-You cannot use your benefits to buy items such as:
+You cannot use your FoodShare benefits to buy:

-- Nonfood items (pet foods, paper products, soaps, and household supplies, grooming items, tooth paste and cosmetics, etc.),
+- Nonfood items (pet foods, paper products, soaps, household supplies, grooming items, tooth paste, cosmetics, etc.).

-- Food that will be eaten in the store, or
+- Food that will be eaten in the store.

-- Hot foods (example; food that is purchased and cooked at the store).
+- Hot foods (food cooked and served hot at the store).